How to Properly Dispose of Biodegradable Products

 Unfortunately, the time it takes for any material to break down over time depends heavily on the environment it is disposed of in.
 This means that any product, whether it is technically biodegradable or not, may break down much more slowly if it is not properly disposed of.

-How to Dispose of Biodegradable Products
+How to Dispose Biodegradable Waste

-There are a few options when disposing of biodegradable products.
+There are a few options when disposing of biodegradable waste.
 The one thing that stands true for all biodegradable products though is they cannot be recycled.
 Biodegradable products can actually mess up the process of the Non-Biodegradable recycling process (EnviroBites.org).

 What Happens If You Throw Away Biodegradable Products?